ankane/lockbox/README.md

 ## Binary Columns

-You can use `binary` columns for the ciphertext instead of `text` columns to save space.
+You can use `binary` columns for the ciphertext instead of `text` columns.

 ```ruby
 class AddEmailCiphertextToUsers < ActiveRecord::Migration[6.0]